-Furthermore, when a citation or arrest is made, the impact to the overall problem is minimal because: 1) few individuals are eligible to be booked into jail; 2) many of the fines and penalties are waived by the courts because of the indigent status of the defendants; and 3) the District Attorney's office places a lower priority on transient cases.
-This is a frustration for the community, who perceives that the police and the City are doing little to address the issue and the officers who spend much of their time chasing transients around town, instead of performing normal police work.
+Furthermore, when a citation or arrest is made, the impact to the overall problem is minimal because: 1) few individuals are eligible to be booked into jail; 2) many of the fines and penalties are waived by the courts because of the indigent status of defendant; and 3) the District Attorney's office places a very low priority on transient cases and typically refuses to pursue them.
+This is a frustration for the community, who perceive that the police and the City are doing little to address the issue and the officers who spend much of their time chasing transients around town, instead of performing normal police work.

-The City's Public Works Department cleans up the messes and repairs the damage to our public parks, restrooms and facilities.
-Public Works Director Tom Varga estimates that 10-15% of the crews' time is attributable to those efforts.
+The City's Public Works Department cleans up the messes and repairs the damage to our public parks, restroom and facilities.
+Tom Varga estimates that 10-15% of the crews' time is attributable to those efforts.

 The Community Development Department typically spends about 10% of its time engaged in code enforcement issues related to homelessness.
-Significant resources are dedicated a few times a year for larger issues such as the Use Permit enforcement with the Hospitality House, staffing Mendocino Coast Hospitality Center (MCHC) Ad Hoc Committee meetings, code enforcement for 119 Pine Street and large encampment clean ups such as 610 Cypress Street.
+Significant resources are dedicate a few times a year for larger issues such as, the Use Permit enforcement with the Hospitality House, staffing MCHC Ad Hoc Committee meetings, code enforcement for 119 Pine Street and large encampment clean ups such as 610 Cypress Street.

-ANALYSIS:
+SUMMARY:

-The Marbut Report provides 28 Recommended Action Steps grouped into Governance and Countywide Strategy Recommendations, Clinical Recommendations, Sheltering and Transitional Housing Recommendations, Public Space Issues, and Longer Term Recommendations.
-Cross-agency collaboration and developing a common community understanding of the challenges are noted as key to moving to a coordinated strategic approach.
+The Marbut Report provides 28 Recommended Action Steps grouped into Governance and County-wide Strategy Recommendations, Clinical Recommendations, Sheltering and Transitional Housing Recommendations, Public Space Issues, and Longer Term Recommendations.
+Cross agency collaboration and developing a common community understanding of the challenges are noted as key to moving to a coordinated strategic approach.
 A need for improved coordination between the County and the Cities is also identified as a recommended step.